top of page

 Fresh Ground Wheat For Gluten Sensitivity

-- Savi
+• Savi

-- Aug 22, 2025
+• Aug 22, 2025

-- 2 min read
+• 2 min read

 Our Family's Approach to Gluten

-In our family, we make a conscious effort to avoid processed gluten.
-Some of our immediate family members are sensitive to it.
-While there do not have celiacs, eatting to much gluten leads to issues like eczema and itchy skin.
-We limit our gluten intake to just once a week and when we do consume gluten, we try to choose fresh milled whole grains, which retain beneficial digestive enzymes that are often stripped away during commercial processing.
+While they do not have celiacs, eating to much gluten leads to issues like eczema and itchy skin.
+We limit our gluten intake to just once a week and when we do consume gluten, we try to choose fresh milled whole grains, which retain beneficial digestive enzymes that are often stripped away during commercial processing but that means we end up having to make it ourselves.

 Homemade Wheat Products

 We’ve found that homemade wheat products in moderation don’t trigger our symptoms, making them a safe choice for us.
-Everyone is different, but if you're having difficulty giving up wheat entirely and don't have celiac disease, fresh ground wheat products may be an option for you.
+Everyone is different, but if you're having difficulty giving up gluten entirely and don't have celiac disease, fresh ground wheat products may be an option for you.
 Muffins are a great starting point for incorporating fresh ground grains into our diet.

 Getting Started with Muffins